The next JN meeting will be on September 6.

 After you get enough resource points, you can use them to invest in either technology, agriculture, industry, or your military.

 Technology has always been important to helping nations grow strong.
 Countries use technology to get more resources, construct and innovate new agriculture, develop its industry, and create a more powerful military.
-In the JN, technology can be gained by investing resource points.
+In the JN, this is represented by Technology Points (TP) which can be gained by investing resource points.
 Once a country has 10 resource points, it can choose to trade them for technology points.
 Technology points are needed to create agriculture, industry, and a military.
 They also reduce the impact of problems by giving you a 2% discount on problems for each TP you have.
-Technology points also increase the effectiveness of Military Points.
+Technology points also increase the effectiveness of Military Points and help boost your growth rate.
 The more you have the more power your rolls during "war" will have.
 See the MP section.

 For example, if your country is facing a 100 RP problem, and you have 10 TP.
 Then 20 RP of your problem is wiped away, and you only need to pay 80 RP.

 Agriculture is cultivation of plants and animals for food.
 Farming is a form of agriculture.
 Ranching and goat herding are also forms of agriculture.
 Agriculture is extremely important to the development of a strong nation.
 Without agriculture, a country cannot feed all of its people and have extra food to feed scientists, soldiers, politicians, teachers, and other special types of people.
-In the JN, agriculture points can be gained by trading 20 resource points.
+In the JN, this is represented by Agriculture Points (AP) which can be gained by trading 20 resource points.
 Each agriculture point you have, helps your country gain resources more quickly.

 Once you have agriculture, your agriculture points will begin to get you more resource points each week according to the following formula: